 The term shift work describes regular employment outside normal daytime hours.
 Thus shift workers are likely to experience conflicting demands from work and their internal body clocks.
-Most shift workers have occasional sleep disturbances and approximately one-third complain of fatigue (Äkerstedt, 1995a, 1995b, 1995c).
-In a 2011-survey among more than 700 Portguese drivers it was found that night shifts were associated with a 2,3 times higher odds of sleepy driving (Catarino et al., 2014).
+Most shift workers have occasional sleep disturbances and approximately one-third complain of fatigue (Äkerstedt ,1995a, 1995b, 1995c).

-A Finnish study looked at the combined effects of different forms of shift work, age, leisuretime physical activity, smoking and alcohol consumption on the prevalence of sleep complaints and daytime sleepiness.
-3.020 participants were studied using a psycho-social questionnaire.
-The participants were employed men, aged 45-60 years, from a postal and telecommunication agency, the railway company and 5 industrial companies.
+A Finnish study looked at the combined effects of different forms of shift work, age, leisure-time physical activity, smoking, and alcohol consumption on the prevalence of sleep complaints and daytime sleepiness.
+3020 participants were studied using a psycho-social questionnaire.
+The participants were employed men, aged 45-60 years, from a postal and telecommunication agency, the railway company, and 5 industrial companies.
 The researchers grouped the sleep complaints into the categories of insomnia, sleep deprivation, daytime sleepiness, and snoring.
 The prevalence of insomnia, sleep deprivation, and daytime sleepiness depended significantly on the shift system.
 All sleep complaints were more common in 2 and 3 shift working and in irregular shift working than in normal day working.
-The prevalence of daytime sleepiness was

-20-37% depending on the shift system.
-Leisure-time physical activity and alcohol consumption were the most important life-style-factors in predicting all sleep complaints except snoring.
+The prevalence of daytime sleepiness was 20-37% depending on the shift system.
+Leisure-time physical activity and alcohol consumption were the most important life-style factors in predicting all sleep complaints except snoring.
 The effects of physical activity and alcohol consumption differed for different shift schedules.
 The researchers concluded that working different shift patterns, 2-shift working and permanent night work increase the frequency of sleep complaints.
 3-shift working seems to interact with life-style factors by increasing adverse effects and decreasing beneficial effects on sleep and sleepiness.